Elision: Latin

+In a study of elision in Latin poetry, J. Soubiran argues that "elision" would better be called "synaloepha", and the process understood as a merging of syllables, in most cases, rather than the loss of one.

+Maori

+Medial /t/ is sometimes dropped: the prefix Ngāti (from ngā āti "descendants") applied to tribes can also be realised as Ngāi, motu ("island") can also be realised as mou (e.g. Moutohorā, lit.
+'Whale Island').

 Malayalam

 Dropping sounds in connected speech by native speakers is very common in this language from Kerala, southern India.
 For example, entha becomes ntha and ippol becomes ippo.

 Spanish

 The change of Latin into the Romance languages included a significant amount of elision, especially syncope (loss of medial vowels).
 Spanish has these examples: